MCL Tear Parkdale, MO

 Surgical Treatments

 Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
-Surgery is sometimes required if non-surgical treatments do not restore knee stability and function over time.
+Surgery can be necessary if conservative measures do not enhance knee stability and function sufficiently.

-The MCL tear surgical procedure generally consists of repairing or rebuilding the MCL to return knee stability and function.
+The MCL tear surgical procedure typically involves repairing or reconstructing the torn ligament to restore knee stability and function.
 This could involve suturing the torn ligament ends or using a tendon graft for MCL reconstruction.

 Pre- and Post-Surgical Rehabilitation

-Pre/post surgical rehabilitation is essential for recovery before and after surgery.
+Pre/post surgical rehabilitation is crucial for recovery both before and after surgery.
 At Axes Physical Therapy in Parkdale, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
 Post-surgery, our Parkdale, MO physical therapists work closely with you to enhance recovery, focusing on restoring knee stability and function.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Parkdale, MO Physical Therapy for MCL Tears